Human handover: Seamlessly transfer chats to Live Agents

 Focusing on omnichannel retailers and their customers, the latest research on safe customer experience (Safe CX) provides a framework for enhancing customer safety and overall CX in post-pandemic omnichannel retailing.

-As illustrated in the SafeCX framework below, the study identified fourteen safety elements in omnichannel retailing.
+As illustrated in the SafeCX framework below, the study identified fourteen safety elements in an omnichannel retail strategy.

 These safety elements are classified into three broad categories: safety elements relevant to CX at the pre-purchase stage, during-purchase stage and the post-purchase stage of the customer journey across all channels.